 Insurance adjusters will sometimes come to accident scenes.
 If the offending party’s insurance adjuster arrives, don’t talk to them.
 Don’t sign anything – no matter what they say.
 You have no legal obligation to do so.

-Take down their contact information, and let them know you’ll talk to them after speaking with your attorney.
+Take down their contact information and let them know you’ll talk to them after speaking with your lawyer.

 See Your Doctor

 Even if you think you’re fine and don’t need emergency medical attention, you should at least see a doctor after a trucking accident.
 Do so again after about a week.
-During an accident, your adrenaline runs high, which means you may not initially feel pain.
+During a motor vehicle collision, your adrenaline runs high, which means you may not initially feel pain.
 By law, you can see any doctor you’d like.

-Finally, contact a personal injury attorney as soon as you’re able to.
+Finally, contact a personal injury attorney ASAP.
 Judges and juries, if your case has to go to court, believe honest victims act quickly.